godotengine/godot-docs/tutorials/animation/cutout_animation.rst

 .. image:: img/tutovec_torso2.gif

 Continue adding body pieces, starting with the right arm.
-Make sure to put the sprites in their correct places in the hierarchy, so their rotations and translations are relative to their parent:
+Make sure to put each sprite in its correct place in the hierarchy, so its rotations and translations are relative to its parent:

 .. image:: img/tuto_cutout6.png